-Michelangelo Ceci is an assistant professor at the Department of Computer Science, University of Bari, Italy.
-Michelangelo Ceci received the "laurea" degree with full marks and honors in Informatics from the University of Bari (March 2001).
-In March 2005 he received a Ph.D. in Informatics by defending the thesis “Naive Bayesian Learning from Structural Data” supervised by D. Malerba.
-During the period November 2003 – March 2004 he collaborated with Peter Flach of the Department of Computer Science, University of Bristol (U.K.).
-In the period January-March 2011 and April-May 2012, he collaborated as invited researcher with the Group of Saso Dzeroski of the Jozef Stefan Institute (Slovenia).
-His main research is in Knowledge Discovery from Databases.
+Michelangelo Ceci is an Assistant Professor at the Department of Computer Science, University of Bari, Bari, Italy.
+Michelangelo Ceci received the Laurea degree with full marks and honors in informatics from the University of Bari in March 2001.
+In March 2005, he received a Ph.D. degree in Informatics by defending the thesis “Naive bayesian learning from structural data” supervised by Dr. Malerba.
+During the period November 2003 – March 2004, he collaborated with Peter Flach of the Department of Computer Science, University of Bristol, Bristol, UK.
+In the period January-March 2011 and April-May 2012, he collaborated as an Invited Researcher with the Group of Saso Dzeroski of the Jozef Stefan Institute (Slovenia).
+His main research is in knowledge discovery from databases.
 Theoretical foundations of his research are in statistics and in logic.
-Adopted technologies include Database technologies (Database languages, indexing), multimedia technologies (images and text indexing, spatial data) and Internet (XML).
-Research applications include document analysis and understanding, bioinformatics, map interpretation, web-documents classification.
-In the last years, he has published more than 120 papers on refereed journals and conferences.
-He coordinated the following research projects: ATENEO 2009 "Extraction, Representation and Analysis of Complex Data" and ATENEO 2010 "Computationa Models and Methods for Knowledge Discovery From Spatio-Temporal Data".
+Adopted technologies include database technologies (database languages, indexing), multimedia technologies (images and text indexing, spatial data), and Internet (XML).
+Research applications include document analysis and understanding, bioinformatics, map interpretation, web documents classification.
 He participated in several national (e.g. PRIN-COFIN 2001,2009) and international research projects (e.g. IST-1999-20882: COLLATE).
-He is serving/has served in the program committee of several international/national conferences including: IEEE ICDM, IJCAI, ECMLPKDD, SIAM SDM, ISMIS, DEXA.
-He participated to the organization (as co-chair) of four international workshops.
-He was the organizing committee chair of SEBD-2007.
+He is serving/has served in the Program Committee of several international/national conferences including: IEEE ICDM, IJCAI, ECMLPKDD, SIAM SDM, ISMIS, and DEXA.
+He participated to the organization (as a cochair) of four international workshops.
+He was the organizing Committee Chair of SEBD-2007.
 He was Member of the Editorial Committee of Intelligenza Artificiale and Demo Chair of ECMLPKDD 2012.

-Biography Updated on 3 April 2013
+Biography Updated on 27 February 2015